 When AA first started in the 1930’s, a meeting would be held once a week to which everyone was invited.
 Members tended to be white, male and middle-aged, a trend which continued for some time thereafter.

-This was in part societal, as many people did not believe that women could be alcoholics, and many people hid their sexuality as a result of prejudice and severe legal restrictions and penalties.
+This was in part societal, as many people at the time did not believe that women could be alcoholics, and many people hid their sexuality as a result of prejudice, severe legal restrictions and penalties.

 Gay AA Meetings

 As AA membership grew, so did its normality in terms of people who attend meetings.
 People of colour, women, gay men and lesbian women, agnostics and atheists began to attend meetings, and much improved AA’s ability to reach out to newcomers who were suffering from alcoholism.

 At first, all meetings were open to everyone who considered they had a drink problem.
 This was a principle established by the third tradition, which states that the only requirement for membership is a desire to stop drinking.
 This was meant to establish AA as being as inclusive as possible, never exclusive.

 At some point in its history, AA began to develop meetings that were called special interest groups, a slightly patronising phrase, but one much in use at the time.